The article is prepared by Alessa Avery.

 Companies collect, store, and analyze huge amounts of data.
 And employees who are non-desk workers must make sense of this information.
 However, Verizon Connect’s article on big data highlights how a lot of important content gets lost in this process if employees get overwhelmed with data.
 What can solve this issue in employee training is to present the data in a visually appealing manner.
 This year, a lot of gamification, VR, AR, and other data visualization techniques may solve problems with information retention and analysis.
 It’s easier for employees to apply what they learn directly to their work instead of trying to absorb all the training material.
 For instance, gamification creates a competitive atmosphere while learning.
 It increases interest and engagement among employees.

 The pandemic has given employees more time to spare in a remote setup.
 This can be an opportunity to learn new skills or relearn old ones this year.
 Many managers see this as an opportunity to tackle skills gaps in the workplace.
-Ed Smith’s previous L&D blog entry on upskilling underscores how important it is to ensure that employees’ skillsets won’t become obsolete.
+In our previous blog entry on upskilling, we underscore how important it is to ensure that employees’ skillsets won’t become obsolete.
 The company must show them it cares about their careers and their futures.
 Upskilling is not only about skills — it can also boost employee morale.
 It increases customer satisfaction from improved employee performance as well.
 Plus, it can attract new talent due to the employees’ stronger brand advocacy.

 Work-Life Skills Focus